GeekInterview.com

 Primary key can't be null but unique key can be null.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

-sorry rana unique constraints do not include null.
+sorry rana, unique constraints do not include null.
 Null is not a value it's a state where the value is unknown.
 In DB2 a unique constraint MUST include the NOT NULL clause.

-Even if allowed the index used to guarantee uniqueness could at most have one entry for NULL.
+Even if allowed, the index used to guarantee uniqueness could at most have one entry for NULL.
 This would assume that NULL was treated as a value.
-DB2 has a special property for an index namely: UNIQUE WHERE NOT NULL which allows multiple instances of NULL but forces unique values.
+DB2 has a special property for an index namely: UNIQUE WHERE NOT NULL, which allows multiple instances of NULL but forces unique values.
 This is good for M:1 relations where the many side is optional in the relationship.
 DB2's index is a very special case.
 Don't go looking for it in other RDBMS products.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 pramod kumar